Altalogy/a6y-react-auth/a6y-react-auth/README.md

 Component | Description
 --- | ---
 Auth | Renders all components forms to one.
 The default view is set from config.
-SignIn | Renders only sign-in container with component form.
+SignInContainer | Renders only sign-in container with component form.
-SignUp | Renders only sign-up container with component form.
+SignUpContainer | Renders only sign-up container with component form.
-ForgotPassword | Renders only forgot-password container with component form.
+ForgotPasswordContainer | Renders only forgot-password container with component form.
+SignIn | Renders only sign-in component form.
+SignUp | Renders only sign-up component form.
+ForgotPassword | Renders only forgot-password component form.

 ##### `Auth`